practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01a - object-oriented languages/Smalltalk/README.md

 [Scheme](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/02%20-%20functional%20languages/Scheme#scheme) has dialects, [Prolog](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/04%20-%20logic%20programming#logic-programming) has systems, and Smalltalk has implementations, where nowadays only a few have a language name with "Smalltalk" being a part of it.

-Even porting "Hello, World!"
+Even porting "Hello, world!"
 1:1 from one Smalltalk implementation to the other has a high chance of failure.

 In the 70ies alone, four versions of Smalltalk were developed: Smalltalk-71, Smalltalk-72, Smalltalk-76 and Smalltalk-80 (https://drcuis.github.io/TheCuisBook/Preface-_0028Solutions_0029.html).